From Our Community, For Our Community

 Professionally-Led Workshops

-We regularly invite professionals and specialists to share their passions with our learners.
-Some are parents in our community, and others are brought in based on learner interests—like video game designers, archaeologists, language instructors, or dance teachers.
-We also connect with scientists from around the world through Skype a Scientist.
-These opportunities help learners explore real-world possibilities and spark new interests.
+We regularly invite professionals to share their passions with our learners.
+Some are parents in our community, and others are invited based on learner interests, such as video game designers, archaeologists, language instructors, or dance teachers.
+We also connect with scientists around the world online.
+These experiences help learners explore real-world possibilities and spark new interests.

 • A woman standing next to a whiteboard with a handwritten story about a dog named Max eating homework.
 She is pointing at the text and smiling.